Stafne defect: Classification

+Two classification systems were proposed to categorize Stafne bone cavity based on its depth and content.

+Various synonyms have been used to describe this bone cavity including Stafne bone defect, lingual cortical mandibular defect, lingual mandibular bone cavity and submandibular gland defect.

 Signs and symptoms

 There are no symptoms, and no signs can be elicited on examination.
 Medical imaging such as traditional radiography or computed tomography is required to demonstrate the defect.
 Usually the defect is unilateral, but occasionally can be bilateral.

 Causes

-The Stafne defect is thought to be caused by an ectopic portion of the submandibular salivary gland which causes the bone of the lingual cortical plate to remodel.
+It was originally proposed by Stafne that some parts of the submandibular gland could be trapped during mandibular ossification, causing well-circumscribed bony depression.
+This theory is supported by the observation that ectopic salivary glands are found in the cavity.
+Another hypothesis states that this bone cavity could result from the pressure exerted on the inner surface of the mandible due to the growth of sublingual or submandibular gland.

 Rarely, the defect can be completely surrounded by bone, and this has been theorized to be the result of entrapment of embryonic salivary gland tissue within the bone.
 Similar, but rarer, defects may be present in the anterior portion of the lingual surface of the mandible.
 These are not termed Stafne defects which specifically refers to the posterior location.
 The anterior defects may be associated with the sublingual salivary gland.